 I painted the inside of the side panel for opening it.

 I painted under the surface of the body in light gray.
 I should have painted in satin but the only mat color I have.
-I’ll spray satin coat before attaching decal.
+I’ll spray the satin coat before attaching the decal.
 The building aircraft model is highly required masking tape.

 I painted a dark green part, compared with the instruction.

-The basic color painting was completed, it’s somber body.
+The basic color painting was completed, it’s a somber body.
 The image will change after attaching colorful decals.

 The landing gear was bent to inside a little, unbalanced.
 And I almost forgot to set balancer in the body and falling on its backside.

-As I commented on the making report, the Canadian Insignia decal was wrinkled so I retouched by small brush.
+As I commented on the making report, the Canadian Insignia decal was wrinkled so I retouched by a small brush.
 In zoom up looking, we can rough part, but from here it is not bad, is it?

 Marking is Canadian Air force 416th Air squadron at Carte Blanche in June 1955.
 This tactical exercise was operated by NATO in Europe, 3,000 aircraft were on campaign.

-Large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
+The large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
 Decals are an important part in making aircraft so this time I have many concerning parts.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?

-Inside of the side panel was painted based on the instruction.
+The inside of the side panel was painted based on the instruction.
 I suppose it’s looking good!
 I had to be careful masking when try to disclose many panels.

 It’s very simple under the surface, only missile and fuel tank but hard for me.
 Considering after the completion, it was better to assemble all the same colored parts first and painting afterward.